kubernetes/enhancements/keps/sig-api-machinery/1040-priority-and-fairness/README.md

 | global-default  |  20 |  50 |  9900 |
 | catch-all       |   5 |   0 | 10000 |

+Borrowing is done on the basis of the current situation, with no consideration of opportunity cost, no further rationing according to shares (just obeying the concurrency limits as outlined above), and no pre-emption when the situation changes.

+Whenever a request is dispatched, it takes all its seats from one priority level --- either the one referenced by the request's FlowSchema or a logically lower priority level.

+Note: We *could* take a complementary approach, in which a request can borrow from a logically higher priority level.
+That would go together with a bigger change in the default configuration and greater challenges in incremental rollout.
+That is not the approach described here.

+In the implementation, there is an important consideration regarding locking.
+We do not want one global mutex to be held for any work on dispatching; we want to allow concurrent work on dispatching, where possible.
+Before the introduction of borrowing, the priority levels operated completely independently and the only global thing was a `sync.RWMutex` that is locked for reading to do dispatching work and locked for writing only when digesting changes to the configuration API objects.
+Each priority level has its own private mutex.
+Borrowing introduces an interaction between priority levels, requiring multiple of those private locks to be held at once.
+We must avoid deadlock.
+This is done by insisting that whenever two locks are to be held at once, they are acquired in some total order.
+In particular, the lock of a logically higher priority level is acquired before the lock of a logically lower priority level.
+The locking order does not have to be the same as the priority order, but we make it the same for the sake of simplicity.

+A request can be dispatched from a queue of priority level X to seats at non-exempt priority level Y when either there are no requests executing at level Y or the number of seats needed by that request is no greater than the number of unused seats at priority level Y.  The number of unused seats at a given priority level is that level's NominalConcurrencyLimit minus the number of seats used by requests executing at that priority level (both requests dispatched from that priority level and requests dispatched from higher priority levels that are borrowing these lower level seats).

+There are two sorts of times when dispatching from/to a non-exempt priority level is considered: when a request arrives, and when a request releases the seats it was occupying (which is not the same as when the request finishes from the client's point of view, due to the special considerations for WATCH requests).

+At each of these sorts of moments, as many requests as possible are dispatched from the priority level involved to the same priority level.
+The next request to consider in this process is chosen by using the Fair Queuing for Server Requests algorithm below to choose one of the non-empty queues (if indeed there are any) at that priority level.
+This was the entirety of the reaction before the introduction of borrowing.

+Borrowing extends the reaction as follows.
+There are two cases.
+The simpler case is when reacting to a request arrival, let us say at priority level X.  In this case, and if the baseline reaction --- dispatching as many requests as possible from X to X --- ends with a request to dispatch but not enough seats available, then the reaction continues with trying to dispatch that request to the logically lower priority levels.
+With the lock of X still held, the logically lower levels Y are enumerated in logically decreasing order and dispatch to each one of them is considered.
+This consideration starts by acquiring Y's lock, then dispatches as many requests from X to Y as are allowed by the above rule, and finally releases Y's lock.
+Naturally, if/when X runs out of requests to dispatch, this reaction stops.

+The more complicated case is reacting to seats being freed up.
+Let us say this is at priority level X.  As in the other case, the reaction starts with the baseline, dispatching as much as possible from X to X.
+If this leaves some seats at X still available, then the reaction continues by trying to dispatch from higher priority levels to X.  The lock of X is not held over this loop, that would violate locking order.
+This iteration starts by releasing the lock of X and then iterating over the higher priority levels Y (in logically decreasing priority order) and considering each one in turn.
+That consideration starts by acquiring the locks of Y and X (in that order), then does as much dispatching from Y to X as is allowed, and finally releases the two locks.
+Note that dispatching one wide request from Y to X may unblock immediate dispatching of additional requests from Y (whether to X, Y, or another priority level).
+The dispatching of all possible from Y to X does not cover all of that.
+Thus, the reaction to seats being freed up has to include keeping a list of priority levels Y to consider general dispatching from.
+An element is added to that list whenever the dispatching from Y to X concludes in a way that warrants more general consideration of Y.  After the primary iteration above is done, the reaction to seats being freed continues with iterating over this list of Y to reconsider and reacting as for an arrival at Y: dispatch as much as possible from Y to Y and logically lower priority levels.

 ### Fair Queuing for Server Requests